natbusa/geo-services.scikit-learn/README.md

 In order to run `cqlsh`, you have to execute it as an attached process on the already running container as follows:

 `docker exec -it tutorial_cassandra_1 cqlsh`

-### Important
-Make sure you are not running other applications, when running this tutorial.

-In particular,
-make sure that ports **8888** and **5000** are free,
-and no other application or local jupyter installs is running on that port.

-On Linux and Mac,
-If you want to find and kill the process (please do this *after* saving your work)
-`lsof -i4TCP:8888`, and `lsof -i4TCP:8888`, if the port is kept by another process, then the PID (process id) number to `kill` is the second field from the provided `lsof` command.

-On Windows, please check the following url:  http://stackoverflow.com/questions/48198

 ### What you’ll learn—and how you can apply it